Vikaspogu/blog/content/posts/opa-gatekeeper-openshift/index.md

 OPA lets you specific policy as code using OPA policy language [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/)

-In this post, I'll share my experience deploying OPA [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) on Openshift and creating few policies for demonstartions.
+In this post, I'll share my experience deploying OPA [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) on OpenShift and creating few policies for demonstartions.
 This post is not an introduction to OPA, [refer to](https://www.magalix.com/blog/introducing-policy-as-code-the-open-policy-agent-opa) for intro

 Gatekeeper introduces native kubernetes CRDs for instantiating policies